Home » Biography » Subhash Chandra Bose Biography

 The son of Prabhavati Dutt Bose and Janakinath Bose, Subhash Chandra Bose was born in Cuttack, Orissa, on January 23, 1897.
 His father had the title of “Rai Bahadur” and was a well-known lawyer in Cuttack.
 Like his siblings, he attended the Protestant European School in Cuttack, which is now Stewart High School.
 He completed his undergraduate studies at Presidency College.

 After reading their writings at the age of 16, Swami Vivekananda and Ramakrishna’s teachings had an impact on him.
-Then, in order to prepare for the Indian Civil Service, his parents sent him to the University of Cambridge in England.
+Then, to prepare for the Indian Civil Service, his parents sent him to the University of Cambridge in England.
 In 1920 he passed the civil service examination, but in April 1921, after hearing of the nationalist turmoil in India, he resigned his candidacy and hurried back to India.

 Subhash Chandra Bose Ideology